intelagense/rwxrob/log/2021/04/19/README.md

+## Monday, April 19, 2021, 1:46:30PM EDT <1618854390>

+Just a reminder that the best documentation I can find on the format for the comments in code in Go is still <https://blog.golang.org/godoc> from 2011.
+I'm quite sure something has changed since then.

 ## Monday, April 19, 2021, 12:30:07PM EDT <1618849807>

 I have to stop forgetting to omit the `*` from both the `Stringer` and